Julia Hamari: Opera

-Her opera debut was the part of Mercedes in Bizet's Carmen at the Salzburg Festival of 1967 (with Grace Bumbry, Jon Vickers and Mirella Freni, Herbert von Karajan conducting).
+Her opera debut was the role of Mercedes in Bizet's Carmen at the Salzburg Festival of 1967 (with Grace Bumbry, Jon Vickers and Mirella Freni, Herbert von Karajan conducting).
 Shortly thereafter she appeared in Carmen's title role at the Staatsoper Stuttgart conducted by Carlos Kleiber.
 Her early career soon included major roles such as Malcolm in a 1970 Turin revival of Rossini's La Donna del Lago (joining Franco Bonisolli as Uberto and Montserrat Caballé as Elena).
-In 1975, she sang the part of Magdalene in Georg Solti's first recording of Wagner's Die Meistersinger von Nürnberg (with the Vienna Philharmonic, Norman Bailey as Sachs and René Kollo as Stolzing).
-In 1979, she sang Celia in Haydn's La fedeltà premiata at the Glyndebourne Festival Opera, in 1980 Orfeo in Gluck's Orfeo ed Euridice at the Maggio Musicale Fiorentino, in 1984 Dorabella in Mozart's Così fan tutte at the Dallas Opera, and in 1986 Angelina in Rossini's La Cenerentola.
+In 1975, she sang the role of Magdalene in Georg Solti's first recording of Wagner's Die Meistersinger von Nürnberg (with the Vienna Philharmonic, Norman Bailey as Sachs and René Kollo as Stolzing).
+In 1979, she appeared as Celia in Haydn's La fedeltà premiata at the Glyndebourne Festival, in 1980 as Orfeo in Gluck's Orfeo ed Euridice at the Maggio Musicale Fiorentino, in 1984 as Dorabella in Mozart's Così fan tutte at the Dallas Opera, and in 1986 as the title role Angelina in Rossini's La Cenerentola.
 In 1982 she made her Metropolitan Opera debut as Rosina in Rossini's Il barbiere di Siviglia.
-At the Cologne Opera she sang Sesto in Mozart's La clemenza di Tito, and at the Covent Garden Opera she was Cherubino in Mozart's Le nozze di Figaro.
-She may be also heard as Elzire in the premiere recording of Don Sanche on Hungaroton.
+At the Cologne Opera she performed as Sesto in Mozart's La clemenza di Tito, and at the Royal Opera House she was Cherubino in Mozart's Le nozze di Figaro.
+She recorded the role of Elzire in the premiere recording of Don Sanche on Hungaroton.

 Concert

-She recorded with Richter and his Münchener Bach-Chor several Bach cantatas, including Allein zu dir, Herr Jesu Christ, BWV 33.
+Hamari recorded with Richter and his Münchener Bach-Chor several Bach cantatas, including Allein zu dir, Herr Jesu Christ, BWV 33.
 She recorded even more Bach cantatas with Helmuth Rilling and his Gächinger Kantorei in their complete recording, including the solo cantata for alto Vergnügte Ruh, beliebte Seelenlust, BWV 170, written for the sixth Sunday after Trinity, which notable singers such as Maureen Forrester and Andreas Scholl had recorded before.
 With Helmut Winschermann and the Deutsche Bachsolisten she also recorded Bach cantatas including Herz und Mund und Tat und Leben, BWV 147.
 In 1968 she recorded the St Matthew Passion with Wolfgang Gönnenwein, Theo Altmeyer as the Evangelist, Franz Crass, Teresa Żylis-Gara, Nicolai Gedda, Hermann Prey and Hans Sotin.
-In 1974, she recorded Bach's St John Passion with Karl Richter, the Stuttgarter Hymnus-Chorknaben, Dieter Ellenbeck, Walter Berry, Elly Ameling, Werner Hollweg and Hermann Prey.
+In 1974, she recorded Bach's St John Passion with Karl Münchinger, the Stuttgarter Hymnus-Chorknaben, Dieter Ellenbeck, Walter Berry, Elly Ameling, Werner Hollweg and Hermann Prey.
 In 1977, she sang soprano II and alto in Rilling's first recording of Bach's Mass in B minor.
 She performed the alto solo in Mozart's Requiem in a recording of 1970 with Edith Mathis, Wieslaw Ochman, Karl Ridderbusch, the Vienna Philharmonic and the Vienna State Opera Concert Choir, conducted by Karl Böhm.

-For Hungaroton she recorded the Pergolesi Stabat Mater conducted by Lamberto Gardelli in 1981.
+For Hungaroton she recorded the Pergolesi's Stabat Mater conducted by Lamberto Gardelli in 1981.